Skip to content

 job.complete()

 The produce() method pushes a job onto any named topic.
-The consume() method yields all available jobs from a topic as a generator.
+The consume() method yields available jobs from a topic as a generator.

-10. Exercise: Build an Email Queue
+11. Exercise: Build an Email Queue

 Build an email queue system that sends emails in the background, including failure handling.